 “Blending lyricism with panache and just the right sense of daring.”

-Described by Gramophone as “the most trailblazing and meteoric performer of all” in Rachmaninov and Prokofiev, and capable of great refinement and “crystalline beauty” (The Financial Times) in Mozart and Schubert, Nikolai Lugansky is a pianist of extraordinary depth and versatility.
+Described by Gramophon as “the most trailblazing and meteoric performer of all” Nikolai Lugansky is a pianist of extraordinary depth and versatility.

-Concerto highlights for the 2015–2016 season include Lugansky’s debut with Berliner Philharmoniker and return engagements with the Philharmonia Orchestra, Czech Philharmonic Orchestra, Budapest Festival Orchestra, Münchner Philharmoniker and the San Francisco, Boston and NHK symphony orchestras.
-Tours this season include concerts in Europe with the St Petersburg Philharmonic Orchestra and Yuri Temirkanov, a BBC Prom and a Brahms trio tour with Leonidas Kavakos and Gautier Capuçon.
-In 2016 he will undertake a cycle of all of Prokofiev’s piano concertos with the Royal Scottish National Orchestra to celebrate the 125th anniversary of the orchestra and birth of the composer.
+Concerto highlights for the 2016–2017 season include his debuts with both the Berliner Philharmoniker and Wiener Symphoniker; return engagements with the Philharmonia Orchestra, St Petersburg Philharmonic, Orchestre National de France, Philadelphia Orchestra, St Louis Symphony and the Tokyo Metropolitan Symphony.
+Lugansky continues his cycle of all of Prokofiev’s piano concertos with the Royal Scottish National Orchestra to celebrate the 125th anniversary of the orchestra and the birth of the composer.

-Upcoming recital performances include the Alte Oper Frankfurt, London’s Wigmore Hall (with Alexander Kniazev), the Konzerthauser Berlin and Vienna, Paris’ Théâtre des Champs-Elysées, the Great Hall of the Moscow Conservatoire and the Great Hall of the St Petersburg Philharmonia.
-Lugansky regularly appears at some of the world's most distinguished festivals, including La Roque d’Anthéron, and the Verbier, Rheingau and Edinburgh International festivals.
+Upcoming recital performances include the Alte Oper Frankfurt, London’s Wigmore Hall, Paris’ Théâtre des Champs-Elysées, Geneva, Budapest, the Great Hall of the Moscow Conservatoire and the Great Hall of the St Petersburg Philharmonia.
+Lugansky regularly appears at some of the world's most distinguished festivals, including in the coming season, La Roque d’Anthéron, Verbier, Tanglewood and Ravinia.

-An award winning recording artist, Nikolai Lugansky records exclusively for the Naïve-Ambroisie label.
-His recital CD featuring Rachmaninov's Piano Sonatas won the Diapason d’Or and an ECHO Klassik Award while his recording of concertos by Grieg and Prokofiev with Kent Nagano and the Deutsches Symphonie-Orchester Berlin was a Gramophone Editor’s Choice.
-His earlier recordings have also won a number of awards, including a Diapason d'Or, BBC Music Magazine Award and ECHO Klassik prize.
-Lugansky’s disc, featuring Chopin’s two Piano Concertos, was released in summer 2014 and a new solo recital disc with the Schubert C minor sonata and Impromptus D.935 was released in November 2015.
+An award winning recording artist, Nikolai Lugansky’s recital CD featuring Rachmaninov's Piano Sonatas won the Diapason d’Or and an Echo Klassik Award while his recording of concertos by Grieg and Prokofiev with Kent Nagano and the Deutsches Symphonie-Orchester Berlin was a Gramophone Editor’s Choice.
+His earlier recordings have also won a number of awards, including a Diapason d'Or, BBC Music Magazine Award and Echo Klassik prize.